solomonchidera/Resources/README.md

 # Resources
-Code snippets from resources I get from alx
+Code snippets from resources I get from alx projects